Ballarat: Service industries

 As a major service centre for the populous goldfields region, Ballarat has large sectors of employment in business including retail, professional services and trades as well as state and federal government branch offices for public services and health care and non-government service organisations.
 Collectively these industries employ more than half of the city's workforce and generate the bulk of the city's economic activity.

 Ballarat is the main retail economy in the region.
 The city has several key retail districts including a pedestrian mall known as Bridge Mall comprising over 100 traders.
 There are also indoor shopping malls including Central Square Shopping Centre and Stockland Wendouree. better known as Wendouree Village, with a large number of specialty stores.
 Major department stores include Myer, Target, Big W, Kmart, Harvey Norman and Harris Scarfe.
 Additionally each of the major supermarkets (Coles, Woolworths, IGA and Aldi) are represented.
 Servicing the financial sector are branches of the big four Australian retail banks (National Australia Bank, ANZ, Commonwealth Bank and Westpac) along with Bendigo & Adelaide Bank and St George Bank and a number of smaller independent financial services firms.

 Federation University Australia exports education through a large international students program and throughout Australia through distance education programs.

 In recent years, a large technology park, the Ballarat Technology Park with communications centre has been established, with tenants including IBM and employing over 1,400 people.

 Ballarat West Employment Zone (BWEZ) is located on the north-west fringe of Ballarat, adjacent to the Ballarat Airport, existing rail infrastructure and the Ballarat Western Link Road.
 Ballarat West Employment Zone (BWEZ) will become the engine room for jobs and economic growth in Ballarat over the next 20 years.
 The project involves the development of surplus Crown Land for industrial, wholesale, logistics, construction, commercial and residential uses, encouraging employment growth in Ballarat and the surrounding region.
 BWEZ will also include a freight hub, secure infrastructure and access to road, rail and ports.
-Businesses located un BWEZ include CHS Broadbent, Westlab Pty Ltd, Agrimac, Milestone Benchtops, Kane Transport and Office Vision.
+Businesses located in BWEZ include CHS Broadbent, Westlab Pty Ltd, Agrimac, Milestone Benchtops, Kane Transport and Office Vision.